isaacnmm/pestpolicy-hugo2XX/content/posts/ortho-home-defense-dual-action-bed-bug-killer-review/index.md

 If you're dealing with bed bugs that have developed immunity against various pesticides (as noted by [National Geographic](https://news.nationalgeographic.com/news/2013/13/130314-bedbug-insecticide-resistance-pest-science/) ), then Ortho Home Defense is an excellent solution for you.
-From the onset,�Ortho comes out as a highly reliable manufacturer of pest control solutions.
-Equally, this roach spray brand will kill even�stink bugs,�dust mites,�and fleas.
+From the onset,Ortho comes out as a highly reliable manufacturer of pest control solutions.
+Equally, this roach spray brand will kill evenstink bugs,dust mites,and fleas.
 ## #3: My Experience:
 ### 1. Is Ortho Home Defense kid and pet safe?
 Ortho Home Defense and its active ingredients are EPA-registered and safe to use around for yourself, your kids, and pets such as cats and dogs.
 However, please don't use it around aquatic life like fish.
 However, I haven't experienced many people who've been poisoned by Ortho Home Defense.
-However, realize that�deltamethrin may be�neurotoxic or irritate your skin.
+However, realize thatdeltamethrin may beneurotoxic or irritate your skin.
 I found this spray great for safely treating the covering of the traveling luggage as a spot treatment.
 Further, it's safe for treating mattress seams, furniture, and carpets.
 In summary,
 Ortho Home Defense will be safe to use around your kids and pets, but you must not use it near aquatic life like fish.